EduardoBacarin/movie-history/README.md

 **WORK IN PROGRESS**

 This project is for portfolio only.
 Consists in get some movie information using OMDB API and add into a user's list to manage watched movies.
-In this project I use MongoDB, Redis and Laravel 10 and has Roadrunner as PHP Server, a manual authentication with custom token generation using Redis to store tokens with "TTL", a Middleware to check if user is logged in and third party API requests (OMDB).
+In this project I use MongoDB, Redis and Laravel 10 and has Roadrunner as PHP Server (with Laravel Octane), a manual authentication with custom token generation using Redis to store tokens with "TTL", a Middleware to check if user is logged in and third party API requests (OMDB).

 You can find a Postman Collection in project root followed by name "postman-collection.json", you can import this file in your Postman and test the endpoints.